HOME-LIFE NUTRITION

 Whole Grains

-Some great options include whole wheat bread, crackers, pita bread, pasta, homemade muffins, low-fat granola, and tortillas.
+Some great options include whole wheat bread, crackers, pita bread, pasta, homemade muffins, oats, low-fat granola, and tortillas.

 Fruits & Veggies